Analysis | Marjorie Taylor Greene’s years-long campaign to disparage and attack Alexandria Ocasio-Cortez

 It was not a hoax.

 Jan.
-26. CNN reports on past social-media activity in which Greene tacitly or directly supported violence against Democrats or in which she claimed that Democratic officials had committed capital offenses.
+26. CNN reports on past social media activity in which Greene tacitly or directly supported violence against Democrats or in which she claimed that Democratic officials had committed capital offenses.
 This heightens existing calls for Greene to have her power limited by removing her from House committees.

 Feb.
 4. The House votes to strip Greene of her committee assignments largely along party lines.
 Ocasio-Cortez votes in support of the move.
-Greene crows that this will give her “a lot of free time on my hands.”
+Greene crows that this will mean “a lot of free time on my hands.”

 April 14.
 Greene challenges Ocasio-Cortez to a debate over the Green New Deal legislation that the Democrat planned to reintroduce.